gururajbhupal/ECE3400-Team15/Lab3/index.md

 One problem we had with this was that powering the wall sensors with the same power as the amplifier that power the microphone signal caused a lot of noise that prevented us from distinguishing the 660 Hz tone from noise.
 To fix this, we add a second power source just to power the audio signal amplifier.

-## The following video shows the robot starting on a 660Hz tone and exploring the entire maze and changing a path if it sees another robot and ignoring the Decoys.
+### The below video shows the robot starting on a 660Hz tone and exploring the entire maze and changing a path if it sees another robot and ignoring the Decoys.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cb1B5bx-IMQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Mapping the Maze